Code-Institute-Submissions/Upon-Wonder/README.md

 page.

 ### Design Process
-1. Stragety plane: My strategy for this website was to offer a website with clear navigation to the information the visitor wants to reach.
+1. Stragety plane: My strategy for this website was to offer a website with clear navigation to the information of which the visitor wants to reach.
 The strategy plane is based on the user stories which made it easier to come up with what pages I wanted to add to my website.
 The aim is to give a clear picture to the visitor of which members are behind the band and what kind of image they have while making it fun to navigate through the website.